DavidSemke/DeepSpeak/README.md

 - Sass
 - TypeScript

-[DeepSpeakApi](https://github.com/DavidSemke/DeepSpeakApi) was used as the backend for this project.
+[DeepSpeakApi](https://github.com/DavidSemke/DeepSpeakApi) is the backend for this project.